Vincent Illuzzi: "A rush to judge the judge"

 In the Hulett case, the Vermont Department of Corrections policy in effect at the time of the initial sentencing would not offer treatment for the offender if he were to be incarcerated, while another policy would release him after serving just 60 days of a 60-day-to-10-year sentence.
 The Judge was forced to balance the alternatives available to him.

 Illuzzi's commentary was also reprinted in the Boston Globe.

 Judge Cashman resentenced Hulett to 3–10 years because the State administration had changed its policy so that offenders like Hulett could get treatment on the inside.

 In January 2020, Hulett was sentenced in the US District Court in Rutland to a term of 120 months in prison and a ten-year term of supervised release upon his plea to possession of child pornography.
-Hulett is currently incarcerated at FCI Otisville with a release date of 11/20/2027.
+Hulett is currently incarcerated at FCI Otisville with a release date of November 20, 2027.

 Non-governmental service

 Illuzzi is a member of the Assembly of Overseers of Dartmouth Hitchcock Medical Center, and serves on the National Advisory Board of the Calvin Coolidge Presidential Foundation.

 While in Vermont Law School, he served as a student member on the board.

-As a private citizen, Illuzzi testified on Apr 8, 2021 before the Vermont Senate Natural Resources and Energy Committee concerning provisions of bill relating to the management of fish and wildlife.
+As a private citizen, Illuzzi testified on April 8, 2021, before the Vermont Senate Natural Resources and Energy Committee concerning provisions of bill relating to the management of fish and wildlife.

 Post-Senate career

 After losing the 2012 election for auditor, Illuzzi resumed practicing law full-time.
 He also advises clients on legislation and government relations.

+Illuzzi questioned the State Department of Corrections decision to release on furlough an habitual offender, Harley Breer, to live in a remote community with little police coverage.
+“The rural Northeast Kingdom, the town of Canaan, is not an appropriate placement for someone with Mr. Breer's history," Illuzzi was quoted as saying.